aws-amplify/docs/cli-toolchain/usage.md

 This will take you through a few questions, such as the entry point for your Lambda function and sample event context to pass.
 The defaults are `index.js` and `event.json`.

-Note that you will need to run `yarn` or `npm install` first if your Lambda function has any external dependencies.
+Note that you will need to run `yarn` or `npm install` first if your Lambda function has any external dependencies (`<project-dir>/amplify/backend/function/<function-name>/src`).
 Only Node.js functions are supported at this time.
 {: .callout .callout--info}

 #### Function mocking with GraphQL